 - Was compiled by John Ruskey, operator of the Clarksdale, Mississippi-based Quapaw Canoe Company, with support from the Lower Mississippi River Conservation Committee and the Walton Family Foundation.

 Beyond the new guide, groups of paddlers have sponsored annual races in Memphis, Vicksburg and elsewhere.
 These events have attracted hundreds of paddlers.
-The COVID-19 pandemic has led to the cancellation of these events recently.
-For more information, visit these websites:
+The COVID-19 pandemic and other events have led to the cancellation of these events recently.
+Updates on races will be provided as they become available.